CelleryLin/Sleep_Stage_Prediction/Preprocessing/README.md

 - Combined .npz files from Step 2

 **Output:**
-- Windowed dataset files (TSV format) with features and labels
+- Windowed ECG rate-level dataset files (TSV format) with features and labels
 - Format: `label feature1 feature2 feature3 ...`

-**Configurations:**
-- `m`: number of windows (must be odd), default is 5
-- `record_pos`: Whether to include the *relative position* of each window within the entire signal as a feature, default is True
+**Configurati- `m`: number of windows (must be odd), default is 5 b- `record_pos`: Whether to include the *relative position* of each window within the entire signal as a feature, default is Truefeature.
 - `stage_code` (defined in `../stage_code_cvt.py`): Specifies how sleep stages should be mapped to target classes.
 For example, to classify REM v.s.
 NREM, set stage_code as follows:
     ```python
     stage_code = {